GA-CyberWorkforceAcademy/Wireshark/Exercise_2.md

 5. The “Protocol Type” section of the ARP header indicates IPv4 (Hex code 0x800).
-What is the name of the section of the ARP header that indicates this is “request” (by the number 1)?
+What is the name of the section of the ARP header that indicates this is a “request” (by the number 1)?

 -   Switch to the second packet in the capture (click the second packet in the top viewing window).
 In the middle viewing window, expand the “Address